StarRocks/community/Community-Membership.md

 ### How to become an Active Contributor?

 -   Have 5 merged PRs or fixed major bugs
+-   Participate in more than 5 code reviews
 -   Actively participate in community events such as online/offline meetups and community discussions

 ### Responsibilities and privileges: